Why Your Kitten Is Farting: Common Causes and Fixes

 Diagnostic Procedures

 Depending on the suspected cause of your kitten’s flatulence, a veterinarian may perform a variety of diagnostic tests.
-These tests may include blood work, fecal exams, and imaging studies like X-rays or ultrasounds.
+These tests may include:

 Treatment and Prevention of Kitten Flatulence